AreebJan/Flight-Delay-visualization/README.md

 # Flight Delay Dashboard

-An interactive dashboard built with Python, Dash, and Plotly to visualize airline flight delay statistics across the United States.
+An interactive dashboard built with Python, Dash, and Plotly to visualize airline flight delay statistics across the United States from 1987-2020.

 ## Overview